jacopodallafior/MPC/README.md

 ## Assignments

 ### Assignment 1: Discrete-time Linear Systems
-- **Description**: This assignment covered the fundamentals of discrete-time linear systems and their analysis.
-It involved developing and analyzing linear system models.
+- **Description**: This assignment introduces the state-feedback control design for the Astrobee robot, which operates on the International Space Station (ISS).
+The goal is to develop efficient control systems to manage the motion of the robot, which uses air to move via vents.
+In this assignment, the task is to implement a discrete-time linear model of the Astrobee system and design a feedback controller.
+The task also includes simulating the robot’s behavior under the designed control strategy using Python scripts and analyzing its stability and performance.

 ### Assignment 2: Finite-time Optimal Control
 - **Description**: This task requires the design of an optimal control law over a finite time horizon for a given system.
 The goal is to optimize the system's performance while adhering to the time constraints.